Statics

 Trusses

-A truss is a structure made of slender members (bars) connected at joints (pins).
-Used in bridges, roofs, and towers.
+A truss is a structure built from slender members (bars) connected at joints (pins).
+Common in bridges, roofs, and towers.

 Assumptions for Truss Analysis